 As it’s one of the most popular tourist attractions outside of London during the summer it can get really busy so booking tickets in advance is recommended.
 For residents of England, you can English Heritage membership, which gets you free entry to Stonehenge and many other benefits.
 Otherwise, I recommend a Stonehenge tour as this will be the easiest route to get there.

-Afternoon tea is a long-standing British tradition which was introduced by Anna, the seventh Duchess of Bedford, in 1840.
+Afternoon tea is a long-standing British tradition that was introduced by Anna, the seventh Duchess of Bedford, in 1840.
 As the name implies, afternoon tea is tea and snacks in the afternoon.
 It started with the Duchess getting peckish in the afternoon and had a tray of bread and butter and cake brought to her room.

-After while this became a habit and the Dutchess extended an invite for her friends to join her.
+After a while this became a habit and the Dutchess extended an invite for her friends to join her.
 Later the afternoon tea became a fashionable social event.
 Now there are plenty of classic tea rooms across England to choose from.
 Here are some examples:

 - Afternoon Tea Buses – add some sightseeing with your afternoon tea with a bus tour of London.
 Harrods or B Afternoon tea buses are a great choice.